jiutongzhao/Time-Series-Data-Analysis/docs/chap7.md

 # Wavelet and Time-Frequency Analysis

-## Short-Time Fourier Transform
+## Short-Time Fourier Transform `scipy.signal.ShortTimeFFT`

-The Short-Time Fourier Transform (STFT) extends traditional Fourier analysis to non-stationary signals by introducing time localization via windowing.
+The **<u>*Short-Time Fourier Transform (STFT)*</u>** extends traditional Fourier analysis to non-stationary signals by introducing time localization via windowing.
 This allows us to track how the frequency content of a signal evolves over time.
 This section explains the trade-off between time and frequency resolution, the role of window functions, and practical implementation with `scipy.signal.shortTimeFFT`.
 It should be noted that function `scipy.signal.stft` is considered legacy and will no longer receive updates.
 While `scipy` currently have no plans to remove it, they recommend that new code uses more modern alternatives `shortTimeFFT` instead.
+Here is an example of using `scipy.signal.ShortTimeFFT` to perform STFT on a synthetic signal composed of multiple sine waves with varying frequencies and amplitudes, along with some added noise.

 ```python
 N_window = 4096